arishitz/tinderstalker/README.md

     After cliking "OK" you should have in the response the variable "access_token" (CTRL-F) and this value is the token.

-3. Launch the tool and profit
+3. Launch the tool and fap :

         $ python tinderStalker.py